 How important is marketing in this world?

-Like with everything else in music, marketing, is very important, too.
+First of all there is the basis of hard work and passion and then like with everything else in music, marketing, is very important, too.
+Music is a business and the musicians, composer and a conducter is a brand and as well a product somehow.
 If they do not know you, they cannot contract you.
-I hired a PR-Service and I am also working with an artist agency.
+I personally work with a PR-agency and also with an artist agency.
 Besides I also have to do my own marketing work, which is not always easy.
 But at the end, this, besides being a passion, it is also business and as such you have to follow certain rules.
 In my case I have some fixed arrangements like in Boston, but you can never be sure and you have to keep in touch with all the good possible working places.

-Obviously these places are around the world.
+Music is a globale business and obviously these working places are around the world.
 How important is it for your job to speak languages?

 With a very good level of English you get around, but obviously it is a big advantage if you speak the language of the orchestra you are working with, but since music is an universal language, you can also find a way to make yourself understand and connect with the people without speaking their language.